medieval-music/website/_data/README.md

 Defines the list of words to ignore at the start of a title when sorting.

 ## series_alt_names.yml
-Defines mapping from the folder name to any alternate names for a series.
+Defines the mapping from the folder name to any alternate names for a series.
 Alternate names are displayed on the series page below the main series name.

 ## series_names.yml
 Defines the mapping from the folder name to the series name.

+## character_map.yml
+Defines the mapping between special characters and their textual representation.
+Used to normalize text when searching.
+Allows "ae" to match "Æ" and vise versa